joannapawlowska/resuplify-api/README.md

 ## General information
 - Supports an entrepreneur in making decisions related to inventory management
 - An account on an e-commerce platform [_Shoper_](https://www.shoper.pl/) is required to use Resuplify API
-- Project for academic purpose
+- Project created for Bachelor's thesis

 ## Technologies used